swipswaps/objectiv-analytics/analysis/README.md

 # Objectiv Analysis

 ## Setup Objectiv for data analysis
-Clone this repository and install the following packages with `pip -e` from the root of the repository:
+Clone this repository and install the following packages with `pip install -e` from the root of the
+repository:
 ```bash
 pip install -e bach
 pip install -e analysis/bach_open_taxonomy